 Many of these cases are extremely complex, but a Houston spinal cord injury attorney on our team is ready to step in.
 We fully investigate every case and gather the evidence needed to demonstrate fault.
 Because Texas Civil Practice & Remedies Code §16.003 places a filing deadline of two years on most spinal cord injury claims, it is vital to seek legal representation immediately after an accident.

 Because many spinal cord injuries have long-term effects on the injured individual and their immediate family, it is essential to consider how these injuries have impacted the past and will impact future.
 For this reason, spinal cord injury cases in Houston tend to focus on obtaining compensation for the costs of all necessary medical care, both past and future.
 This includes:

 - Rehabilitation sessions

 - In-home nursing care

 - Necessary medical aid equipment

 - Necessary at-home modifications

 Of course, these life-altering injuries can affect more than just a person’s physical health.
 Such serious events will likely also cause severe damage to a person’s overall quality of life.
 This can involve emotional trauma, an inability to enjoy hobbies, or strained familial relations.
 In addition, if a spinal injury forces a person to miss time at work or change careers, at-fault parties must also provide compensation for all lost income and diminished future earning capacity.
-A local lawyer is prepared to take the lead in seeking out all appropriate compensation on behalf of a spinal cord injury victim.
+A local lawyer in Houston is prepared to take the lead in seeking out all appropriate compensation on behalf of a spinal cord injury victim.

-Speak with a Houston Spinal Cord Injury Attorney Today
+Speak With a Houston Spinal Cord Injury Attorney Today